Depression And Neurotransmitters: The Connection

 Other treatments for depression

-As mentioned, talk therapy is usually the first suggested treatment for someone who has been diagnosed with depression.
+As mentioned, talk therapy is usually the first suggested treatment for depression.
 Cognitive behavioral therapy (CBT) is one of the most common modalities, because it aims to help clients learn how to recognize and then shift distorted thought patterns that may be causing distress.
 Your doctor, psychiatrist, or therapist may also recommend certain lifestyle changes that could help you manage your symptoms.
 Exercise, as mentioned above, seems to be effective in decreasing symptoms of depression for many.
-Eating a nutritious diet may help too, as may getting enough sleep and cultivating strong social connections.
+Eating nutritious foods may help too, as may getting enough sleep and cultivating strong social connections.

-If you’re interested in speaking to a therapist about your symptoms and/or engaging in talk therapy treatment, you can typically choose between online and in-person care.
+If you’re interested in speaking to a therapist about your depression symptoms or engaging in talk therapy, you can typically choose between online and in-person care.
 For those who have a busy schedule or simply prefer attending sessions from the comfort of home, online therapy can be a more convenient way to receive this type of treatment.
 With a platform like BetterHelp, you can get matched with a licensed therapist who you can meet with via phone, video call, and/or in-app messaging to address the challenges you may be facing.
-Research suggests that online therapy can help reduce depression symptoms in many cases, so it may be worth considering if this format is more convenient or comfortable for you.
+Research suggests that online therapy can help reduce depression symptoms in many cases, so it may be worth considering if this format is more comfortable for you.

 Takeaway